aurora/rmate/README.md

     host: auto  # prefer host from SSH_CONNECTION over localhost
     port: 52698

+Alternative notation for configuration file is:

+    host=auto
+    port=52698

 The precedence for setting the configuration is (higher precedence counts):

 1. default (localhost, 52698)